Close Menu

 Create an account to complete your online application.
 The online application includes the following:

-• Creative writing sample - 10 pages of poetry or 20-plus (double-spaced) pages of fiction, creative nonfiction or spiritual writing.
+• Creative writing sample - Please submit a creative writing sample in your desired genre of study; approximately 10 pages of poetry or 20-plus (double-spaced) pages of fiction, creative nonfiction or spiritual writing.

 Step 2: Submit Official (Unopened) Transcripts